Basics of trading operations

 The order is designed to minimize losses.
 It is used when the price of an instrument moves in the wrong direction.
 Achievements by the price of a given level automatically close the entire position.
 As with Taking Profit, such an order is always associated with an open position or a pending order.

-An order is deleted if it is impossible to execute during the activation of Taking Profit or Stop Loss.
+An order is not deleted if it is impossible to execute during the activation of Taking Profit or Stop Loss.
 The order will work again at the next tick corresponding to the conditions of order activation.

 Stop-loss and take-profit (netting) inheritance: